RaptorRush135/PvZDataGarden/README.md

 2. **Place the Mod DLL**

     > Copy `PvZDataGarden.dll` file into the game’s `Mods` folder.

 3. **Run the game once**

-    > The mod creates a `plants.json` file in `UserData/PvZDataGarden`.
+    > The mod creates some `.json` files in `UserData/PvZDataGarden`.

 4. **Edit the JSON**

-    > Open `plants.json` with a text editor and adjust the values.
+    > Open a `.json` file with a text editor and adjust the values.

 5. **Restart the game**

-    > Your custom plant stats will now be loaded and applied!
+    > Your custom values will now be loaded and applied!

 ## ⚠️ Notes & Tips

-- 🗄️ Backup your original `plants.json` to view the original definitions.
+- 🗄️ Backup your original `.json` files to view the original definitions.

 - 🧠 Zombie seed packets are also considered “plants.”
 This means zombie seed packets appear in the same list and can be tweaked the same way.

-- ⚙️ **Optional Properties** - All fields in plants.json are optional.
+- ⚙️ **Optional Properties** - All fields are optional.
 Any missing ones automatically use their vanilla (default) values.

-- 🌿 **Omitting Plants** - If you don’t need to modify a specific plant, simply leave it out of the JSON; it will remain unchanged in-game.
+- ✂️ **Omitting Types** - If you don’t need to modify a specific plant or projectile, simply leave it out of the JSON; it will remain unchanged in-game.

 - 🧾 **JSON Extras** - The JSON can contain comments and trailing commas.